puzzlluminati/padsniff/README.md

 ### A Note on Android 7.0+

 Prior to Android 7.0 (Nougat), apps would trust both the user-supplied and system certificate stores.
 Nougat introduced a breaking change to apps' default network security config to only trust the system certificate store.
-Unfortunately many apps, PAD included, don't modify this default behavior, and as of PAD v12.2 the target SDK version has been bumped to 24 (7.0 Nougat), breaking standard `padsniff` setups that depend on the `mitmproxy`'s user-installed, fake CA. Android devices below version 7.0 are not subject to this behavior.
+Unfortunately many apps, PAD included, don't modify this default behavior, and as of PAD v12.2 the target SDK version has been bumped to 24 (7.0 Nougat), breaking standard `padsniff` setups that depend on `mitmproxy`'s user-installed, fake CA. Android devices below version 7.0 are not subject to this behavior.

 There is a fix, described below; *unfortunately it requires root access*.